fabricius1/python-virtual-environments/README.md

 This table was copied from the [venv documentation](https://docs.python.org/3/library/venv.html), with the addition of the command for GitBash.
 Notice how this last one is very similar to their Linux counterparts, but it looks for the `activate` executable inside the `Scripts/` folder instead of `bin/`.

-2. After running the correct activate command, your virtual environment name will appear between parentheses on your command line prompt (check the image example below in the [code example](#code-example) topic.
+2. After running the correct activate command, your virtual environment name will appear between parentheses on your command line prompt (check the image example below in the [code example](#code-example) topic).

 3. To deactivate a virtual environment, just run this command:
 > ```deactivate```